 Public transport played a very important role in the port's development by taking a large volume of traffic off the roads and allowing the national roads network, particularly the port tunnel, to function better.
 Conceding that the port was "not very attractive", he said there was a lot of work going on in the port area adding to the amenities available locally.
+He "We don't need to undermine the good planning that has been done in past investments in terms of favouring short term gains."

-He spoke of the diving bell in John Rogerson's Quay, which has become a tourist attraction.
+spoke of the diving bell in John Rogerson's Quay, which has become a tourist attraction.
 On East Wall Road a pedestrian and garden project was unfolding to be finished by September, which will add considerably to the public realm in a very austere area of the city.
 In September we start work on a 4km cycle track on the northside of the port over in the Tolka Estuary."